 One of the common mistakes a student might make in this situation is to supply 10 N

-as an answer.
-This answer will be considered incorrect because this answer is not clear on the precision.
+.
 To give specific feedback on this case you can add a specific answer rule for the situation in which the student gave the correct value and quantity, but was not explicit about the precision:

 Which results in the following feedback when giving the answer 10 N